gregcaporaso/microbiogeo/doc/notes/repeated_measures_permanova.rst

 [:ref:`4 <rmpermref4>`]. [:ref:`5 <rmpermref5>`] is a good reference for an
 explanation of fixed versus random factors.

+From what I can gather, the problem with applying traditional PERMANOVA to a time gradient is that the permutation model doesn't treat the time factor appropriately.
+The traditional model will produce unrestricted permutations of the time factor and this can lead to inflated p-values.
+Instead, it has been suggested to use a restricted permutation model to only produce time permutations that keep the same relative ordering of time points and that do not generate time points that flow in the opposite direction (i.e. go backwards in time).
+For example, if you have time points 1, 2, 3, and 4, a valid permutation might be 3, 4, 1, 2, but not 3, 2, 4, 1.

 Existing Implementations
 ------------------------
 The only existing implementation of repeated measures PERMANOVA I could find was in PRIMER v6 with PERMANOVA+ extension [:ref:`3 <rmpermref3>`].
 PRIMER must be purchased, and it looks pretty expensive.

 The adonis function in R's vegan package, which is used to do normal PERMANOVAs, might be used to create our own repeated measures PERMANOVA implementation, though we must be careful in how we set up the data and inputs to the adonis function in order to account for time correctly. [:ref:`2 <rmpermref2>`] presents an R script that supposedly runs repeated measures PERMANOVA over data taken at three timepoints.
 We may be able to use this implementation as a guide to our own implementation of this statistical method.

 The rest of the document will explain how to set up your system to run the repeated measures PERMANOVA script that I put together based on the example I